matzhedman/project_2/README.md

 ![CSS validation](/assets/images/pp2_css_validator.png)

-* The website has been tested with Lighthouse
+* The page has been tested with Lighthouse

 ![Lighthouse report](/assets/images/pp2_lighthouse.png)

-* The website has been tested with WAVE Evaluation tool
+* The page has been tested with WAVE Evaluation tool

 ![Wave report](/assets/images/pp2_wave_report.png)